domo-quebec/hydroqc-hassio-addon/hydroqc/DOCS.md

 #### hq_customer

-Customer number (Numéro de facture) from your invoice.\
+Customer number (Numéro de client) from your invoice.\
 10 digits, you may need to add a leading 0 to the value!!!\
 Ex: '987 654 321' will be '0987654321'